New Mexico Court Records

 How to Expunge Criminal Records in New Mexico

 In New Mexico, eligible parties may be able to petition to have their criminal records expunged from the public records.
-As stated under the New Mexico law (§ 32A–2–26), the court can, on behalf or on a motion from a young person’s (that is under 18) representative, expunge that person’s record if:
+As stated under the New Mexico law (§ 32A–2–26), the court can, on behalf of or on a motion from a young person’s (that is, under 18) representative, expunge that person’s record if:

 - Two years have passed since that individual was finally released from either supervision or custody